OBDS-Training/Help/content/en/docs/connect/ssh-key-pair/index.md

 ![Connecting using the SSH key pair.](ssh-screenshot.png)

 {{< alert icon="👉" text="MacOS users may be prompted to type their optional passphrase only for the first connection.
-The macOS keychain is capable of remembering the passphrase and automatically using it for subsequent connections." />}}
+The macOS keychain is capable of remembering the passphrase and automatically using it for subsequent connections, which is why the the screenshot above does not prompt the user for the passphrase." />}}

 <!-- Link definitions -->